-The Menino Survey, now in its fourth year, is the only systemic and academically rigorous survey of American mayors.
+The Menino Survey, now in its eighth year, is the only systemic and academically rigorous survey of American mayors.
 Supported by Citi and The Rockefeller Foundation, the Survey takes the pulse of American mayors by identifying their priorities, their challenges, and the visions they have for their cities.
-Boston University Political Science Assistant Professors David Glick, Katherine Levine Einstein, and Maxwell Palmer serve as co-PIs on this project.
+Boston University Political Science Associate Professors David Glick, Katherine Levine Einstein, and Maxwell Palmer serve as co-PIs on this project.

 In April 2018, we published a corollary report based on data from the 2017 Menino Survey.
 This report offers the first systematic review of US city-to-city policy network activities, their media visibility, perceived value in the eyes of mayors, and membership composition.
 The report also provides novel insights into city peer groups based on an evaluation of network joining behavior.
 Supported by Citi and The Rockefeller Foundation.

 Led by Boston University Associate Professor of Biology Lucy Hutyra , this project will create a network to exchange information on community standards and common measurements for carbon emissions, facilitate data sharing, and create analysis frameworks and cross-city syntheses to catalyze a new generation of researchers and enable new collaborations tackling important objectives that are difficult to address in isolation.
 This effort is funded by the National Oceanic and Atmospheric Administration (NOAA) Atmospheric Chemistry, Carbon Cycle & Climate Program.